 In legal filings, Facebook is currently arguing with Ferguson's office over whether that lawsuit should proceed in front of a federal or state judge.

 Google, for its part, has chosen to proceed in state court, where it recently filed paperwork arguing, among other things, that Ferguson's case should be thrown out because of the immunity Google is granted under Section 230 of the Communications Decency Act.

 The Details of Facebook's Argument Against The Stranger's Complaint

-My PDC complaint traces to a political ad disclosure request I e-mailed to Facebook back on May 29.
+My Public Disclosure Commission complaint traces back to a political ad disclosure request I e-mailed to Facebook back on May 29.